relentless95/cross_road_game/readme.md

 ## Task
-- index-write html, id tags, import fonts
+- index-write html, id tags, import game fonts
 - style-write styles and display flexbox
 - player-write the class constructor
 - index-create the game are and render the player on the canvas
 - obstacle-create obstacle class
-- utils-add random function for the obstcle ositons
+- utils-add random function for the obstcle positons
 - utils-add random function for the obstacles to be used in index.js
 - index-render the obstacles on the game
-- player - add collion functions left(), right() etc
+- player-add collion functions left(), right() etc..
 - index-start game button and screen
 - obstacles-add collision function
-- index-add collisions i.e game ove
+- index-add collisions i.e game over
-- index-in case no collision, increase the display objects
+- index-when there is no collision and the level increases, increase the display objects
 - index-winscreen
 - index-losescreen
 - index-restart